How to create an employee recognition program template

 Recognition also promotes work-life balance by celebrating accomplishments, which can lead to your employees feeling more engaged and less overwhelmed.
 Studies show that employees who feel valued are less likely to experience the prolonged stress and disengagement associated with burnout.

-To be fair, fairness is top priority
+To be fair, fairness is a top priority

 Creating a structured employee recognition program template is essential for maintaining fairness and consistency in large organizations.